american bath ind logo

 Toilet Spacing and Design

-• With a clearance of at least 21 inches from a wall, fixture or door.
+• At least 21 inches clearance from a wall, fixture or door.

 Shower and Bathtub Spacing